-You may also have other contractual arrangements with other organisations, such as a sponsor or funder, others.
+You may also have other contractual arrangements with other organisations, such as a sponsor or funder, the NHS if you are on an NHS professional course, the Student Loans Company, accommodation providers or others.
 You must make sure that you understand these separate arrangements.

 Registered students of BU become members of the Students' Union but you have a right to opt out of membership.
-If you do not wish to be a member of the Students' Union, you should opt out of membership when you register online or email the President of see www.subu.org.uk
+If you do not wish to be a member of the Students' Union, you should opt out of membership when you register online or email the President of the Students' Union.
+For more information, see www.subu.org.uk

-If you are studying at one of our Partner Colleges, not only will you have access to all the facilities on your college campus, there may also be resources available from BU to support your studies.
+If you are studying at one of our Partners, not only will you have access to all the facilities on your college campus, there may also be resources available from BU to support your studies.
 This will depend on the course you are studying and how BU supports it.
-The main student agreement is between you and the Partner College.
-However, some of BU's procedures, such as complaints and academic offences, will apply College's procedure before you can escalate the issue at BU.
+The main student agreement is between you and the Partner.
+However, some of BU's procedures, such as complaints and academic offences, will apply to you.
+You may be required to follow the Partner's procedure before you can escalate the issue at BU.
 We have noted this in this student agreement where it is relevant.

-If you are not quite sure how any of it works please talk to us.
-Call AskBU on 01202 969696, or email askBU@ bournemouth.ac.uk.
-We want to help and we are really looking forward to welcoming you to BU.
+If you are not quite sure how any of it works, please talk to us.
+Call askBU on 01202 969696, or email askBU@bournemouth.ac.uk.